mavoll/MotionPathsExtraction/README.md

   <img src="/images/bulk_processing.png" width="800" align="middle">
 </p>

-Evaluate the best combination of number instances (parallel processes) per GPU in terms of GPU Memory, RAM, and CPU usage (with 2 GeForce GTX 1080 Ti 11 GB, 32 GB RAM and 8 i7 cores; 2 instances per GPU is good and delivers an parallelization factor of 4).

 Parameters influencing the runtime most:

 `detectron_score_thresh = 0.6` higher is faster but also results in less trajectories.
 Determines the min. value of the score/confidence of an detection to consider them for tracking.